bahmutov/cypress-failed-log/README.md

 ## JSON file fields

-The saved JSON file will have the following properties (see [src/index.js](src/index.js#L67))
+The saved JSON file will live in `cypress/logs/` and have the following properties (see [src/index.js](src/index.js#L67))

 ```